neam/docker-stack/docs/10-stacks-adopting-a-docker-stack.md

     docker-stack install <stack-name>

+## The .docker-stack file

+The .docker-stack file is found in every stack and contains paths to the different yaml files used to describe the stack:

+ * `LOCAL_STACK_YML` - Docker compose configuration file for local development
+ * `PRODUCTION_STACK_YML` - Docker compose configuration file for portable deployment of the app on any docker host
+ * `TUTUM_STACK_YML` - Tutum stack yaml configuration file for portable deployment of the app using Tutum

 ## The general structure of existing stacks found in this repo

- * `docker-compose.yml` or `stack/local.yml` - Docker compose configuration file for local development
- * `stack/deploy.yml` - Docker compose configuration file for portable deployment of the app on any docker host
- * `stack/deploy-tutum.yml` - Docker compose configuration file for portable deployment of the app using Tutum
- * `stack/{container-type}/*` - Project-specific configuration files used by your stack
+ * `stack/{container-type}/*` - Configuration files used by your stack's containers
- * `stack/codebase/install-deps.sh` - Project-specific script for installation of dependencies
+ * `stack/src/install-deps.sh` - Project-specific script for installation of dependencies

 The container that exposes port 80 to the end-user should be called `web`.